 Interval training is effective and fun.
 However, to avoid bad habits, bear in mind the following advice.

 During interval training, you should hold your running power constant between the intervals, or even slightly increase power towards your last run.
-This way you won’t be at the limits of your strength and will be able to maintain correct running technique, which will help you avoid running injuries.
+This way you won’t be at the limits of your strength and will be able to maintain the correct running technique, which will help you avoid running injuries.

 It’s okay to feel exhausted after each interval, but you should feel recovered before starting the next.